-Cytology is the examination of cells collected from body fluids or fine needle aspiration (FNA) or impression smears from solid tissue lesions.
+Cytology is the examination of cells collected from body fluids, fine needle aspiration (FNA), or impression smears from solid tissue lesions.
 It is a relatively non-invasive technique with the added advantage of requiring no or minimal sedation in the majority of patients.
 The turnaround time is more rapid than that for histopathology, with results generally available within one working day.
-With good sample quality (i.e., adequate numbers of intact cells that are well spread out) clinical description and history, cytology can provide a definitive diagnosis or give useful information with regard to further testing modalities, or treatment options.
+With good sample quality (i.e., adequate numbers of intact cells that are well spread out), clinical description and history, cytology can provide a definitive diagnosis or give useful information with regard to further testing modalities, or treatment options.

 Sites and tissues well suited to cytological examination include:

 - Cutaneous and subcutaneous masses – Masses of spindle cell origin (i.e., sarcomas) are generally less exfoliative than round cell or epithelial masses and architecture is required to differentiate subtypes

 - Bronchial and tracheal washes

 - External ear canal

 - Pleural, pericardial and peritoneal fluids